ACManoa/acmanoa.github.io/pages/clubs/gamedev.md

 ## How to join?

 Our meetings are currently hosted in our discord server that you can join via [this link](https://discord.gg/5apDUyUEq4)!
+You can also check out our official website [here.](https://uhmgamedev.wixsite.com/my-site)

 <style>
 	#officers-container {